spacelift-io/spacectl/README.md

    --help, -h  show help (default: false)
 ```

 This subcommand starts a [task](https://docs.spacelift.io/concepts/run/task) against a stack.
-The command for the task itself must be specified after all the other `spacelift-cli` command arguments.
+The command for the task itself must be specified after all the other `spacectl` command arguments.
 It can be quoted to prevent any confusion from shell tokenization.
 Example:

 [![asciicast](https://asciinema.org/a/pYm8lqM5XTUoG1UsDo7OL6t8B.svg)](https://asciinema.org/a/pYm8lqM5XTUoG1UsDo7OL6t8B)